 Overall sickness absence during 2022/23 continued to match absence levels in the previous year; not yet returning to the under 5.8% levels of pre-pandemic.
 Short-term sickness absence levels remained within tolerance throughout the year.
-Our focus remains on supporting the prevention of and return from long-term sickness absence, where stress/anxiety/depression remains the most prevalent sickness absence reason.
+Our focus remains on supporting the prevention of and return from long-term sickness absence, where stress/ anxiety/depression remains the most prevalent sickness absence reason.

 The vast majority of our staff are in work most of the time.
 We want them to be the best they can be and to provide care as safely and effectively as they can.
 An annual appraisal can support that.
-Our annual appraisal rates continue to be below our 90% target, consistently around the lower 70% throughout the year.
-The Board consciously relaxed our targets for appraisal in view of the capacity pressures on services, but in 2023/24 we will pilot a new "appraisal season".
+Our annual appraisal rates fell steadily during the year from 79% to 72%, and remain below our target of 90%.
+The Board consciously relaxed our targets for appraisal in view of the capacity pressures on services, but in 2023/24 we will pilot a new appraisal season.
 Compliance with statutory and mandatory training continues to just fall short of the 90% target, mainly due to much of the training available online and can be completed by staff at a time that suits them.